pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

 #### <a id="config-supply-chain"></a> Configuring the supply chain

-The `ImageVulnerabilityScan` can integrate with the [Out of the Box Supply Chain with Testing and Scanning](../scc/ootb-supply-chain-testing-scanning.hbs.md) by using either a user created ClusterImageTemplate or the following packaged ClusterImageTemplates:
+The `ImageVulnerabilityScan` can integrate with the [Out of the Box Supply Chain with Testing and Scanning](../scc/ootb-supply-chain-testing-scanning.hbs.md) by using either a user created ClusterImageTemplate or the following packaged ClusterImageTemplate:

 - `image-vulnerability-scan-grype`
-- `image-vulnerability-scan-trivy`

 **Note** SCST - Scan 2.0 is in beta and active keychains and workspace bindings are not modifiable in the packaged ClusterImageTemplates.